 New hires who have a profound onboarding experience are more likely to become a voluntary brand ambassador.
-Allow time to solicit employee reviews—HR managers can enrich their employer brand by capturing candid employee narratives to showcase on their company profiles.
+HR managers can enrich their employer brand by capturing candid employee narratives to showcase on their company profiles.

-Regular check-ins scheduled throughout your onboarding process give new hires insight into their performance and motivate them to turn manager feedback into dynamic and deeper engagement.
+Regular check-ins scheduled throughout your onboarding process give new hires insight into their performance and motivates them to turn manager feedback into dynamic and deeper engagement.

-Employee retention – Onboarding checklists keep hiring managers accountable and on track with the tasks that support greater employee engagement and productivity.
-Taking the enthusiasm, energy, and momentum during onboarding throughout the employee lifecycle is one of the primary ways to retain employees.
+Onboarding checklists also keep hiring managers accountable and on track with the tasks that support greater employee engagement and productivity.
+Taking the enthusiasm, energy, and momentum during onboarding and perpetuating it throughout the employee lifecycle is one of the primary ways to retain employees.

-Integrated onboarding tasks – A tool that automates talent acquisition enables users to configure workflows specific to their needs.
-If your onboarding checklist—tailored for your unique onboarding program—lives in a centralized location, the entire team has access and you can foster efficiency and consistency for all employees.
+A tool that automates talent acquisition enables users to configure workflows specific to their needs.
+If your onboarding checklist, tailored for your unique onboarding program, lives in a centralized location, the entire team has access and you can foster efficiency and consistency for all employees.

 Efficient recruiting processes that allow hiring managers to streamline employee onboarding processes will also benefit the organization thanks to an increase in productivity.
-For new staffers, an efficient process may mean adding a quick-win project to their onboarding checklist during the first week, which acquaints them with their role at a comfortable pace and helps guard against overwhelming them and early burnout.
+For new staffers, an efficient process may mean adding a quick-win project to their onboarding checklist during the first week, which acquaints them with their role at a comfortable pace and helps guard against overwhelming them, which can lead to early burnout.

 Coaching and mentorship also play a big part in the success of your onboarding program.
-Many seasoned employees have one quality that others haven’t yet developed: Learning agility.
+Many seasoned employees have one quality that others haven’t yet developed: learning agility.
 In a mentorship role, company veterans can share their knowledge, skills, and diverse perspectives with new hires.

 As a formal mainstay, mentorship and coaching programs nurture employee development, make employees feel more valued, reduce learning curves, and build social capital across organizations.

-Career development dialogues – Meeting employee needs and expectations require hiring managers to proactively engage with their reports and to ask what they need to grow professionally in their role.
+Meeting employee needs and expectations requires hiring managers to proactively engage with their reports and to ask what they need to grow professionally.

-During onboarding, set aside time for career development conversations, actively listening and engaging with your employees.
-It’s important to maintain your dialogue throughout onboarding and beyond the first 90 days.
+During onboarding, set aside time for career development and talent mobility conversations, actively listening and engaging with your employees.
+It’s important to have continuous dialog throughout onboarding and beyond the first 90 days.

 Their learning outcomes can help you gauge their current skill level and determine next steps.
 And with insight from your one-on-ones, you can begin building the foundation for an achievable career development plan.

-Successful onboarding programs require a lot of work—beginning before an employee’s first day and extending throughout their time at your organization.
+Successful onboarding programs require a lot of work.
+It begins before an employee’s first day and extends throughout their time at your organization.
 But don’t let that deter your hiring teams from getting on board with great onboarding.